sovr/geolocatr/readme.md

 Run the web app.

 1. Type in any string to the input field, and submit.
    - Pass: "Not a valid IPv4 address is" is displayed.
 2. Leave the field empty, and submit.
    - Pass: "Not a valid IPv4 address is" is displayed.
-3. Enter in a valid IPv4 address, and submit.
-  - Pass: Latitude and longitude are displayed.
 4. Enter an address without periods.
    - Pass: "Not a valid IPv4 address is" is displayed.
 5. Enter an address with extra numbers.
    - Pass: "Not a valid IPv4 address is" is displayed.
 6. Make the api keys in config.json empty strings, and restart the app.
    - Pass: "An account ID and license key are required to use this service." is displayed.

 **Server Tests**